DISTRHO/Cardinal/docs/BUILDING.md

 ## Windows

 Cardinal does not support msvc, using mingw is required.
+It also requires a file-system with support for symbolic links, which Windows cannot do.
-You can either cross-compile Cardinal for Windows from Linux, or install and use msys2 natively on a Windows system.
+For these reasons it is only possible to build Cardinal for Windows from a Linux, macOS or any regular POSIX system.

 ### Cross-compile

 For cross-compilation, first install the relevant mingw packages.
 On Ubuntu these are `binutils-mingw-w64-x86-64 g++-mingw-w64-x86-64 mingw-w64`.
-Then build with `CC` and `CXX` pointing to the mingw compiler, like so:
+Then build with `AR`, `CC` and `CXX` pointing to the mingw compiler tools, like so:

 ```
+export AR=x86_64-w64-mingw32-gcc
 export CC=x86_64-w64-mingw32-gcc
 export CXX=x86_64-w64-mingw32-g++
+export EXE_WRAPPER=wine # for running generated windows binaries
+export PKG_CONFIG=false # ignore pkg-config from base system
-# make etc..
+# now run make etc..
 ```

 # Installing